Ivenyang/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript/chapter6/en.md

 space:null,
 ```

-In general, one game needs only a *space* object.
+In general, one game just needs a *space* object.
 The space object can be shared by different layers.
 We usually put the *space initialize code* in PlayScene.

 Here is the code to setup the physic world: